Everyday Foods May Be Causing Heart Disease In Dogs

-The U.S. Food and Drug Administration recently released findings that link certain kinds of dog food to heart enlargement, or canine dilated cardiomyopathy (DCM), commonly symptomized by lethargy and weight loss.
+The U.S. Food and Drug Administration has released findings that link certain kinds of dog food to heart enlargement, or canine dilated cardiomyopathy (DCM), commonly symptomized by lethargy and weight loss.

-Uncommonly high reports of canine dilated cardiomyopathy (DCM), submitted by veterinary professionals around the country, have been raising red flags.
+Uncommonly high reports of canine dilated cardiomyopathy (DCM), submitted by veterinary professionals around the country, have raised red flags.
 In each case, the main diet of the affected animals was foods made with the following ingredients: